pradorodriguez/aks101/labs/01-b-Lab-Containers.md

-# Lab - Pushing Docker Image to Registry
+# Lab - Push the Docker Image to Azure Container Registry

 ## Prepare the Visual Studio Code terminal